ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Algorithm

+where $\delta_k$ is the trust region radius.
+The approximate solution $d_k$ is such that the Cauchy decrease condition holds

-with It can be shown that such direction exists (see Lemma 2 of \cite{NNL} with $H_k=\max_{i \in \{1,...,q\}}H_k^i $ for instance).
-Similar to \cite{NKNKJ}, we will take a trial point $x_t=x_k+d_k$, and check the ratio between the decrease of the scalar function and the quadratic model.
+with It can be shown that such direction exists (see Lemma 2 of \cite{NNL} for instance).
+Similar to \cite{NKNKJ}, we will define a trial point $x_t=x_k+d_k$, and check the ratio between the decrease of the relevant scalar function and the quadratic model.
 Since we are dealing with noisy approximations in general, we adopt non-monotone trust region strategy to avoid imposing a strict decrease and define the ratio as follows

 where $t_k>0$ for all $k$ and